d120/djangocms/README.md

 By default, the `settings.py` file is used which is suitable for a development setup.
 To have a proper deployment on production, one should use the `settings_production.py` file (which imports the default, overrides certain preferences, and reads secrets from `settings_secrets.py`).
 This means:
 * pass the `--settings d120.settings_production` option to certain `manage.py` commands
 * or do `export DJANGO_SETTINGS_MODULE=d120.settings_production` to set the environment variable before running multiple `manage.py` commands
-* let the application server (e.g. uwsgi) set the environment variable
+* let the application server (e.g. uwsgi) set the environment variable (see example uwsgi file)

 ## Installation